ajavamind/A3DCamera/docs/PhotoBooth.md

 # Photo Booth Equipment

 ## XBP - XReal Beam Pro (256 GB version) 3D Camera Tablet
 The XBP is an Android tablet with a 3D camera.
-For this application it functions as a 3D camera, photo booth controller, and photo server.
+This application functions as a 3D camera, photo booth controller, and photo server.

 The A3DCamera app has not been tested with a XBP with only 128 GB storage and 6 GB RAM.
 It is not known how well it will perform with less RAM.